Indigenous feminism: Intergenerational trauma and Indigenous healing practices

+Impact of Climate Change on Indigenous Women

+Climate change has a profound impact on every facet of the world, including indigenous women.
+There are significant environmental shifts that come from colonization.
+Years of adaption is required introducing new diseases, new agriculture, and new practices to a new land.
+Indigenous communities have lived off of their environmental heavily and sustainably for millennia.
+With the impact industrialization has had on the Earth, the patterns have started having a profound impact on indigenous women's ability to adapt to these challenges.
+For the indigenous women of the Americas, temperature increases of the oceans and the Caribbean sea have led to negative impacts on agriculture routines and practices.
+When agricultural practices are affected, this can lead to food insecurity and a generational loss of knowledge due to not needing to pass down the information for survival.

 Variations by Nation and region

 Australia

 Throughout Australian history, much of the activism by Indigenous feminists has advocated for far more than female liberation, but continuously advocated for the liberation of Indigenous Australians as a whole, including the bettering of health care, changes to structural racism in the media and judicial system, as well as improvements to the education system with a more inclusive, bilingual teaching system in the hope to revive Indigenous languages within schools and communities.
 Feminist movements within the Indigenous community are seemingly never strictly about the bettering of treatment for women, but for the improved quality of life for all Indigenous Australians.

 The continued fight for ultimate liberation in Indigenous communities, primarily by women, means seeking re-empowerment as individuals and as a community.
 This re-empowerment movement first seeks to acknowledge colonisation as a form of disempowerment, to then rebuild and revive Indigenous women's spiritual and cultural practices accompanied by healing.
 It is acknowledged and believed that a key element of healing the soul of wounds caused by colonisation is for women to tell their stories; stories that have otherwise been erased, distorted or altered to suit the needs of the coloniser.
-Presently, there are continued debates and protests occurring nationally to change the date or name of Australia's national day which is known as "Australia Day", which celebrates the arrival of the First Fleet to the Australian continent on the 26th of January.
+Presently, there are continued debates and protests occurring nationally to change the date or name of Australia's national day which is known as "Australia Day", which celebrates the arrival of the First Fleet to the Australian continent on 26 January.
 Among Indigenous Australians, the date is known as "Invasion Day"; there have calls to change the day to a different date, due to the traumatizing nature of the day for Indigenous Australians, as well as recommendations to change the name to "Survival Day", to acknowledge the mistreatment and displacement of Indigenous communities.
-In line with these calls, Melbourne's Yarra Council have ceased holding citizenship ceremonies on the 26th of January.
+In line with these calls, Melbourne's Yarra Council have ceased holding citizenship ceremonies on 26 January.